Jenn/gdi-core-html-css/README.md

+# CORE  HTML/CSS - Lukas updates

+Timing and locality led to me tweaking the order and content to better fit the Philadelphia class needs.
+TODO: for me to reexamine the current branch of the core and see differences.

 # CORE  HTML/CSS

 This is the official Girl Develop It Core HTML/CSS curriculum.
 It was developed through the contributions of Pamela Fox, Alexis Goldstein, Erin M. Kidwell, Izzy Johnston, and Jen Myers.